 This oil is the best for those who are looking for fast hair growth or those who have dry, damaged, and dull hair.
 You can directly use almond oil straight from the bottle and can also warm it before use.

 Brigandi oil is a combination of Bhringraj oil (extracted from the leaves of Bhringraj tree) and a few hair-friendly herbs like Amla, Indigo, Sesame. and Balloon Vines.
 This oil is an intensive hair treatment that helps in preventing hair loss, scalp irritation, dandruff, and premature greying.
 Brigandi oil also helps in cooling and soothing the scalp, preventing scalp infections, and conditioning the hair.
-If you are a fan of Amla, then be assured of finding the best benefits of it in Brigandi oil.
-You can use this oil straight from the bottle.
+You can use this oil straight from the bottle or heat it for an enhanced feeling of a therapeutic head massage.
+This oil is clinically proven to reduce hair fall by 94 percent.

 Some of us are willing to go that extra mile and put in the extra effort to stop hair fall.
 If you can make time for it, there are some effective home remedies recommended by Ayurveda that you can use to manage hair thinning and hair loss.